TomasDelaney/A-Deep-Reinforcement-Learning-Enabled-Soft-Exoskeleton-for-Parkinson-s-Patients/README.md

 ### Trained Agents:

-The trained agents folder contains the actor, critic and encoder neural networks used for the evaluation of each tremor type.
+The trained agents' folder contains the actor, critic and encoder neural networks used for the evaluation of each tremor type.

 ### Utilities:

-The utilities folder contains various scripts used in the physical simulations joint angle and end effector position calculations.
+The utilities' folder contains various scripts used in the physical simulations joint angle and end effector position calculations.
 As well as various scripts used for the evaluation and plotting of the results.